 Where the taxpayer (owner or lessee) is a legal person or an individual deriving business income and keeping double-entry books of account, the taxable value is the book value of the land where the taxpayer applies the fair-value method for valuing property for accounting purposes.
 If the property is recorded in the books at its historic value, the taxable value is the average market price, as potentially reduced by depreciation.
+In some special cases, e.g. for industry, electricity generation, taxable value is historic value.
 For other taxpayers, the tax authorities compute a notional value based on area and average market price of comparable property in the same local-authority area.
 Depreciation, not exceeding 40% in total, may be applied.